MichaelHelgesen/100daysofcode/R3Log.md

 **Thoughts:** Node.js is very cool.
 And chaining different callbacks together is powerful.
 But it gets complicated fast.
 I stopped several times, needing to get an overview and understand how it was all connected.
 The "I am a fraud" feeling is creeping in, but I manage to push it back.

 I can't wait to be able to implement Node in future projects.

+### D2 #100DaysOfCode - 2.5.18
+*Morning (05.30 - 06.45):*

+* Learned about ES6 Promises.
+A function that works as an alternative to callback functions.
+It's a function that takes one argument, and it is either resolved or rejected and it can't be called more than once, as opposed to regular callbacks.
+It's advanced when not having enough experience.